 Being an officer in SDPA is a great way to volunteer, further your professional development and network with other psychologists.
 The time commitment is manageable and officers will have the support of other executive committee members and the executive director.
 To remain viable, your association is in great need of additional board members.
 Please consider a self-nomination or of another member or eligible member with whom you have consulted.
 The Executive Committee meets most months, usually for one hour, and, generally via conference call.
 Additionally, we hold an in-person meeting, at the annual conference.
 Please ask any question you might have about being an officer or a member.

 Instructions: Nominations are requested for the following positions with the description from the SDPA Bylaws.
 If you submit more than one nominee for a position, please rank in order of preference.
 Please print their full first and last name and degree.
-Your completed form should be received no later than Monday September 11.
 Please complete this form, or contact the office if you have questions.
 605-219-5298.
 In reviewing the descriptions below, please note that most of the heavy lifting is handled by staff, and there is significant support in carrying out the duties of the office.
 The time commitment is normally less than 2-3 hours per month, slightly higher for the President.